 Springing Into Spring

-Jump-start your love of the season with some simple home décor ideas that transition your space from the winter blues to warm punches of color and texture that mimic the burst of spring.
-I call this “Springing into spring.”
+Jump-start your love of the season and spring into spring with simple home décor ideas that transition your space from the winter blues to warm punches of color and texture that mimic the burst of spring.

 Begin your design by focusing on what you love about your space.
-Learn what you like: colors, textures and styles.
+Learn what you like: colors, textures, and styles.
 Although your taste may change over the years, your core likes and dislikes will not.
-If you hone in on the basic elements of your own esthetic style, building a spring décor theme is easy because once you identify what you love you can maximize its beauty for spring decor.
+If you hone in on the basic elements of your own aesthetic style, building a spring décor theme is easy, because once you identify what you love you can maximize its beauty for spring decor.

 For me, it comes down to three basic spring principles: